 For complaints concerning HOA fees, a homeowner can file a complaint with the Attorney General’s Office, the Federal Trade Commission, or the Consumer Financial Protection Bureau.
 Under the Fair Debt Collection Practices Act, homeowners may also file in state or federal court within one year of the violation date.

-If a homeowner feels they are a victim of housing discrimination they can file a complaint with the U.S. Department of Housing and Urban Development, or file a private lawsuit in Arizona federal or state court.
+If a homeowner feels they are a victim of housing discrimination, they can file a complaint with the U.S. Department of Housing and Urban Development, or file a private lawsuit in Arizona federal or state court.

 Otherwise, a homeowner can also bring a claim in state court in the appropriate county.

-Joining & Leaving an HOA in Arizona
+Joining and Leaving an HOA in Arizona

-How to Dissolve an HOA in Arizona.
+How to Dissolve an HOA in Arizona

 For a proposal to dissolve to be adopted, all of the following must occur:

-- The board of directors must recommend dissolution to the members;
+• The board of directors must recommend dissolution to the members

-- Each person whose approval is required by the governing documents for dissolution must approve the plan in writing.
+• Each person whose approval is required by the governing documents for dissolution must approve the plan in writing

-The HOA must notify each homeowner of the dissolution meeting.
 Unless the governing documents state otherwise, a majority of the votes cast or a majority of the voting power, whichever is less, must approve the proposal to dissolve.

 If approved, the agreeing members will sign a termination agreement, settle any debts, dispose of assets belonging to the HOA, and file the necessary documentation, such as Articles Of Dissolution, with the Arizona Corporate Commission to complete the dissolution.